FelipeACXavier/maki/README.md

   4. Run the docker image

-a) To be able to run GUI applications, first download & install an X server such as vcXsrv (https://sourceforge.net/projects/vcxsrv/).
+  a) To be able to run GUI applications in Docker on Windows, first download & install an X server such as vcXsrv (https://sourceforge.net/projects/vcxsrv/).

   b) Set DISPLAY (env. var. used by Linux) to the address of your Windows X server.
 ```powershell
 setx DISPLAY "127.0.0.1:0"
 ```
   c) Launch vsXsrv with the following settings: Multiple Windows, Start no client, Disable access control.

   d) Run the image:
   - Windows:

 ```powershell